This section explains the configuration settings required for MySQL Server instances that you want to use for Group Replication.

 Creating a group and joining multiple members at the same time is not supported.
 It may work, but chances are that the operations race and then the act of joining the group ends up in an error or a time out.

-Line 6 instructs the plugin whether to boostrap the group or not.Important
+group_replication_bootstrap_groupinstructs the plugin whether to bootstrap the group or not.Important

 This option must only be used on one server instance at any time, usually the first time you bootstrap the group (or in case the entire group is brought down and back up again).
 If you bootstrap the group multiple times, for example when multiple server instances have this option set, then they could create an artificial split brain scenario, in which two distinct groups with the same name exist.
 Disable this option after the first server instance comes online.